nikolay-panovski/nikolay-panovski/README.md

 When I don't code for games (or tools), I play some.
 My favourites inspire me to do more with them - like mod them and reference their design in my own works.
 Such are Super Mario 64 and Binding of Isaac, to name a few.

+My "stacks" have been mostly C#/Unity and JavaScript/NodeJS.
+However, many projects have demanded me to explore diverse technologies - like C++, Lua, RFID, MQTT, many APIs. *Why don't we find out together what needs to be the next of "my languages" and "my stack"?*

 Currently, I split my personal/hobby Git activities to a separate account.
 My internship and work experience also have a slightly different scope.
 If these are relevant to you, contact me at nikipanovski@gmail.com for more information!